-To better model energies across diverse chemical spaces, we apply several adjustments to the total energy.
+To better model energies across diverse chemical spaces, we apply several adjustments to the total calculated energy of each material.
 These adjustments fall into two categories, each of which is briefly described below.
 Our correction scheme assumes independent, linear corrections associated with each corrected element.
 For example,

 would receive both a '

 ' and an 'oxide' correction (as explained below), while elemental

 would receive no corrections.
 For complete details of our correction scheme, refer to Wang et al.

 For many elements that take on negative oxidation states in solids, differences in electron localization between the elements and the solid can result in substantial errors in formation energies computed from DFT calculations.
 This is especially true for elements that are gaseous in their standard state -